mods-hd/Infinity/TERMS OF SERVICE.md

 11. **Governing Law**: These Terms of Service shall be governed by and construed in accordance with the laws of [Thailand].

 If you do not agree with these Terms of Service, you must refrain from using the Bot.

+# ALL DATA WILL BE DELETED EVERY 1 HOUR TO 30 DAYS